d-protsenko/tutorials/quickstart/how_to_start.md

 __Map__, __Message Map__, __Chain__ — the list of actors in the specified order to process a message step by step.
 On each step the message is wrapped and passed to the Actor's handler, the Actor makes some modifications in the message atomically, then the message is passed to the next Actor.
 This is the core idea, how independent Actors work together.

-__Plugin__ — a part of a Feature, contains code to initialize the Feature, in most cases registers new strategies to IOC.
+__Plugin__ — a part of a Feature, contains code to initialize the Feature, in most cases registers new strategies in IOC.
 Plugins may depend on other plugins.

-__IOC__, __Inversion of Control__, __IOC Container__ — global "storage" of all the objects in the system.
+__IOC__, __Inversion of Control__, __IOC Container__ — global "storage" of all objects in the system.
 The preferable way to take an object in the system is to ask IOC to resolve some parameters and get the object reference.

 __Message Receiver__, __Receiver__ — an entity in the system able to receive and process messages.
 Technically Actor is also such kind of entity, but Actors also support Wrappers and some thread-safety guarantees.

+__Endpoint__ — point of the server to receive incoming messages, for HTTP it's a TCP port accepting POSTed JSON documents.

 ## Requirements